[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 This transcription has been minutely proofread.
 In the table of contents above, the sections are therefore shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.
 Should you spot an error, however . . . please do report it.

 As might be expected, the 1812 pamphlet seems to have been printed in a hurry and not too well proofread, if at all.
 Where there were manifest errors — only in terms of the standards of the period, of course — I fixed those I could, marking the correction each time with one of these: º.
-If for some reason I could not fix the error, I marked it º: as elsewhere on my site, glide your cursor over the bullet to read the variant.
+If for some reason I could not fix the error, I marked it º: as elsewhere on my site, glide your cursor over the bullet to read what was actually printed.
 Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.
 Inconsistencies in punctuation have been corrected to the author's usual style, in a slightly different color — barely noticeable on the page, but it shows up in the sourcecode as <SPAN CLASS="emend">.

 Any overlooked mistakes, please drop me a line, of course.